nazaretcaballo-CX/entrypoints-CMS/en-US/faq.md

 ### I'm creating a list.
 Despite filling in the "**Full list title" field, I don't see it in the "Services" preview in Step 2.
 What is going on?**

 The preview in step 2 shows the list as the user will see it within a page.
-This title represents the name of the page that the user sees., for example, when the **Show "See all" in the summary view** option is activated and the user clicks on "Other services".
+This title represents the name of the page that the user sees, for example, when the **Show "See all" in the summary view** option is activated and the user clicks on "Other services".

 Take a look at this simple example, which is sure to help you: